 Optimization is a widely used technique in operational research that has been employed in a range of applications.
 The aim is to maximize or minimize a function (e.g. maximizing profit or minimizing environmental impact) subject to a set of constraints.
 At the start of the course, the course delivery, the prerequisites of the course will be discussed.
 The objective of this course is to make students acquire a systematic understanding of optimization techniques.
 The course will start with linear optimization (being the simplest of all optimization techniques) and will discuss in detail the problem formulation and the solution approaches.
 Then we will cover a class of nonlinear optimization problems where the optimal solution is also globally optimal, i.e. convex nonlinear optimization and its variants.
 On successful completion of the course the students will be able to model engineering maxima/minima problems as optimization problems.
-The students will be able to use computers to implement optimization algorithms.
 The students will learn efficient computation procedures to solve optimization problems.